 - NOTE: Neem foliar sprays work differently than other neem methods.

-- The spray clogs the airways of the garden pest it contacts, suffocating them.
+- The neem oil spray for tomato plants clogs the airways of the garden pest it contacts, suffocating them.

 - The organic neem oil mixture dissipates within 45 minutes to an hour, leaving no residue behind.

 Neem soil soaks are perhaps the most effective use of neem oil, but it takes longer for the effects to show.

 To make a neem soil drench, add 1 teaspoon of 100% percent cold-pressed raw neem oil to a quart of emulsified water.

 Pour 2 to 3 cups of this mixture around the base of the plant and allow it to soak into the soil once every two weeks during an infestation or once every three weeks as a preventative.

 Your tomato plant will absorb the neem through its roots, turning it into a systemic insecticide.

 The oil remains in your plant for up to 22 days, targeting piercing insects and infections.

 The oil mimics an insect’s natural hormones in this form, causing them to stop eating.